trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Ace
 An offensive player at the front of a vertical stack in charge of catching thrower-initiated passes to the break side, or making continuation cuts after a reset throw.
-Synonymous terms: "X," "Alpha"
+Synonymous terms: 'X,' 'Alpha'

 ## Air-bounce
 A throwing technique that causes the disc to bounce on the air and rise during its flight, completed by imparting downward pressure on the top side of the disc at the point of release.
 Normally done with a backhand grip.
 It can create more of a floating disc flight.

 ## Alpha
 An offensive player that is tasked with trying to get open in isolation, often in an endzone setting.
-Synonymous terms: "Iso," "X"
+Synonymous terms: 'Iso,' 'X'

 ## Anhyzer
 The shape of a throw that begins its flight with the top of the disc facing toward the thrower but is angled to flatten out or turn later in its flight.
-Compare to "Hyzer."
+Compare to 'Hyzer.'
 Term more commonly used in disc golf than ultimate.
-Synonymous terms: "Outside-In"
+Synonymous terms: 'Outside-In'

 ## Around
 A throw — often, but not necessarily a break throw — that goes to the side of the marker that is opposite to the force side.